-When sourcing these recipes, it was important to recognize the clear line between what is traditionally the Bahamian and more specifically the Abaconian (local) preference to cooking crawfish and what is preferred by tourists and readers.
+When sourcing these recipes, it was important to recognize the clear line between what is traditionally the Bahamian, and more specifically the Abaconian (local), preference to cooking crawfish compared to what is preferred by tourists and readers.
 Minced Lobster is a recipe that comes from the Green Turtle Club, a local hotel.

-My parents were both managers at the Green Turtle Club when I was growing up so I spent a lot of time there and when I told my mum that I had chosen Minced Lobster as the Bahamian recipe I wanted to master, she told me that she always found it funny that while the tourists were ordering and enjoying the more traditional, buttered lobster tails, the kitchen staff would be preparing themselves a rendition of ‘Fire Engine.’
-By mincing the lobster meat and cooking it down with tomatoes and the Bahamian ‘trilogy’: pepper, onion and celery, this Minced Lobster recipe is one of the best and easiest ways to spice things up if you’re wanting to try something different and to eat like a true Bahamian at home, wherever that may be!
+My parents were both managers at the Green Turtle Club when I was growing up so I spent a lot of time there and when I told my mum that I had chosen Minced Lobster as the Bahamian recipe I wanted to master, she told me that she always found it funny that while the tourists were ordering and enjoying the more traditional, buttered lobster tails, the kitchen staff would be preparing themselves a seafood rendition of ‘Fire Engine’ – using minced lobster.
+By mincing the lobster meat and cooking it down with tomatoes and the Bahamian ‘trilogy’ of pepper, onion and celery, this Minced Lobster recipe is one of the best and easiest ways to spice things up if you’re wanting to try something different and to eat like a true Bahamian at home, wherever that may be!

 Thanks to Chef Karen Curry at the Green Turtle Club for sharing all of her tips with me.

 - 2 medium lobster tails (removed from their shells and diced)